This guide will show you how to convert a single-language iOS application, built with Xcode, into a multilingual application.

 You only need to do this if you edited the .strings file before submitting to translation.
 ICanLocalize‘s system already removes duplicates from the translation and re-inserts them to the translated resource file.

-Your iPhone application should now run multilingual!
+Your iOS application should now run multilingual!
 But wait, there’s one more step.

 After all is done, you’ll have a multilingual application.